 It’s your responsibility to make sure that our judges can get through the paywall on your company’s website to view your entries.
 Most companies provide a login and password for judges.

-Best of the West revised the contest rules several years ago to reflect a trend toward print and online packages that include text, photos, videos, audio, graphics and special presentations.
+Best of the West welcomes print and online packages that include text, photos, videos, audio, graphics and special presentations.
 Those packages will compete in the seven categories under the “News coverage” grouping below.

-The contest also retained the categories that reward the work of individuals – news, business and sports reporters, features and editorial writers, photographers, videographers, audio storytellers, artists, page designers and web producers.
-Those categories are listed below under the groupings of “Reporting and writing,” “Photography and audio and video storytelling,” “Art” and “Presentation.”
+The contest also rewards the work of individuals – news, business and sports reporters, features and editorial writers, photographers, videographers, audio storytellers, artists, page designers and web producers.
+Those entries will compete in categories listed below under the groupings of “Reporting and writing,” “Photography and audio and video storytelling,” “Art” and “Presentation.”

 Thus, an article, photo, audio file, video, graphic and presentation may be submitted both as part of a package in the “News coverage” categories as well as in the appropriate category for an individual (for example, an article in News Writing, a photo in Sports Photography, and a graphic in Informational Graphics).
 However, an article may not be submitted in more than one of the News Coverage categories.

 Judges will be instructed to evaluate the entire package in the “News coverage” categories but the individual component in each of the other categories (for example, an article in the Sports Writing category or a video in the Video Storytelling category).

 Note, too, that the “News coverage” categories have limits on the number of articles, photos, videos, audio files and graphics so that the judges are not overwhelmed by the size of an entry.
 It is the entrant’s responsibility to mark the pieces included in the entry or provide a list of the pieces being included so that the scope of the entry is immediately apparent to the judge.
 Don’t make our judges guess what’s part of the entry.